Explore the brain through science. Explore science through the brain.

 PHYS:1619Introductory Physics II Lab1

-Course Sequence for the B.S.
-Program
+Course sequence for the BS program

 First year students should enroll in Elementary Psychology and General Education courses.
 From there, students continue to work on General Education courses Research Methods and Data Analysis courses, and lower level Psychology courses.
 Finally, students complete upper-level Psychology electives.